 Again, your mood changes could be due to your body’s inability to get enough nutrients.
 These include lack of Vitamin D, Iron and B-Vitamins.
 These can be screened with the help of a blood test, and once identified, can be easily supplemented.

 Common conditions that lead to hormonal imbalance are puberty, pregnancy, PMS, menopause and much more.
 Some of the most common imbalances are thyroid deficiencies and adrenal hormone imbalance.
 However, it is important to note that treating these hormonal imbalances does not mean taking hormones; rather, this can be resolved naturally as well – with the help of herbal therapies, vitamins and minerals.

 Identifying Stress Levels

-In some instances, depression may simply be a response to certain stress factors.
-The concept of Naturopathy focuses on taking a wider and deeper look into the life of the patient so as to identify body’s response to stressors in life or “triggers” and improve their coping strategies.
+In some instances, depression may be a response to certain stress factors.
+The concept of Naturopathy focuses on taking a wider and deeper look into the life of the patient to identify the body’s response to stressors in life or “triggers” and improve their coping strategies.

-Antidepressant medication works in a way to target specific neurotransmitters in the nervous systems – mostly serotonins.
+The antidepressant medication works in a way to target specific neurotransmitters in the nervous systems – mostly serotonins.
 While these medications are sometimes effective, they are not without side-effects, some of which are permanent.
-With the help of Naturopathy therapies and practices, it is possible to effect and improve the neurotransmitters without the intake of antidepressants.
+With the help of Naturopathy therapies and practices, it is possible to affect and improve the neurotransmitters without the intake of antidepressants.

 If you or your loved one is experiencing symptoms of depression, please get in touch with us.
-We take pride in working closely with our patients, so as to provide them with the best and most effective care that even conventional medication cannot achieve.
+We take pride in working closely with our patients, to provide them with the best and most effective care